DataDog/kics/documentation/rules/terraform/aws/s3_bucket_object_not_encrypted.md

  This check verifies that S3 bucket objects have server-side encryption enabled to protect sensitive data at rest.
 Unencrypted S3 objects could expose confidential information if unauthorized access occurs, potentially leading to data breaches and compliance violations.
 Server-side encryption is a critical security control that should be implemented for all objects stored in S3 buckets.

-The vulnerability occurs when the 'server_side_encryption' attribute is missing in an aws_s3_bucket_object resource as shown in this insecure example:
+The vulnerability occurs when the `server_side_encryption` attribute is missing in an `aws_s3_bucket_object` resource, as shown in this insecure example:
 ```hcl
 resource "aws_s3_bucket_object" "examplebucket_object" {
   key    = "someobject"